cdegroot/evrl/_posts/2018-02-21-pair-programming.markdown

 at some form of cohesion, and I think a good scrum master or agile coach should be primarily responsible for identifying the average need, working with outliers to bring them to the average (or at least convince them to "play along"), and take it from there.
-Pairing _may_ be a tool in the toolbox, a reason I think it's a good idea to do it with new team members for a short period to get to know everybody, but it's not a panacea and certainly not a tool that should just be deployed nilly-willy because "team cohesion".
-Some teams will be sufficiently cohesive without any work, some just need some work shuffling, and some need actual work; my preference is to let the agile coach figure out what's needed and work with the team on explicit and tailored practices rather than just waste a lot of the company's money on pairing.
+Pairing _may_ be a tool in the toolbox, but it's not a panacea and certainly not a tool that should just be deployed nilly-willy because "team cohesion".
+Some teams will be sufficiently cohesive without any work, some just need some ticket shuffling, and some need actual work; my preference is to let the agile coach figure out what's needed and work with the team on explicit and tailored practices rather than just waste a lot of the company's money on pairing.

-# Conclusion and TL;DR
+## TL;DR

 Pairing has one known downside: doubling the cost of development time and thus potentially halving a team's velocity.
 The advertised benefits